mc-imperial/gpu_discovery_barrier/README.md

 code:

 Tyler Sorensen
-t.sorensen15 AT imperial.ac.uk
+t.sorensen15 AT imperial DOT ac DOT uk

 Alastair F. Donaldson
-alastair.donaldson AT imperial.ac.uk
+alastair.donaldson AT imperial DOT ac DOT uk

-=== Licenses and Copyright ===
+# Licenses and Copyright

 This code consists of 3 different code bases, all with different licenses and copyright holders.

---- Discovery Protocol ---
+### Discovery Protocol

 The original code written for this project consists of the discovery protocol, the XF barrier (written using the discovery protocol and